abigailojeda/bankApp/README.md

    If the tests pass, the workflow executes the build script (`npm run build`), which compiles TypeScript and bundles the app with Vite.

 4. **Deploy to Vercel**
-   Finally, it deploys the built project to Vercel using the [amondnet/vercel-action](https://github.com/amondnet/vercel-action).
+   Finally, it deploys the built project to Vercel
    - Deployment credentials (like `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID`) are stored as **GitHub repository secrets**.

 ## DEPENDENCIES